 Sales and Marketing

 AES' generation business owns and operates power plants to generate and sell power to wholesale customers such as utilities, industrial users, and other intermediaries.
 Its utilities sell to end-user customers in the residential, commercial, industrial and governmental sectors.

-AES had about $2 billion in cash in 2018 compared to about $1.8 billion the year before.
-In 2018, operating activities produced $2.3 billion, investing activities used $505 million, and financing activities used $1.6 billion.
+AES had about $1.6 billion in cash in 2019 compared to about $2 billion the year before.
+In 2019, operating activities produced $2.4 billion, investing activities used $2.7 billion, and financing activities used another $86 million.

 Applied Energy Services (AES) was founded in 1981, three years after passage of the Public Utilities Regulation Policies Act, which enabled small power firms to enter electric generation markets formerly dominated by utility monopolies.
 Co-founders Roger Sant and Dennis Bakke, who had served in President Nixon's Federal Energy Administration, saw that an independent power producer (IPP) could make money by generating cheap power in large volumes to sell to large power consumers and utilities.